zuqqhi2/udacity_carnd/term1/VehicleDetection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My pipeline's robustness is not high because like bounding box size is not stable for same vehicle and there are still some false positives.
-To improve robustness a function to do a kind of interpolation from not only 1 frame but also old and new frames.
-The function can use previous and future frame detection result to compensate a loss and fix box sizes.
+To improve robustness I think I can use a kind of model of vehicle and its movement.
+Current approach is only find vehicles from scratch for each frame basically.
+I should be able to estimate vehicle's next frame's position after finding vehicle and its speed.
+And vehicle's size should not be changed without perspective, so I should be able to estimate size change as well.
+I think combination of current approach and tracking with vehicle's move and size model should be more robust.